TreeHacks/hackpack-swift-ui/README.md

 }
 ```

+4. Notice how for the `destination` argument in `NavigationButtonView`, we have to wrap the view in `AnyView`, because that's what the `destination` argument expects.
+This is because the `destination` argument is of type `AnyView` [(docs)](https://developer.apple.com/documentation/swiftui/anyview).

-4. Here's what the app should look like now:
+5. Here's what the app should look like now:

 ![](/hackpack-assets/styling.png)